 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-As with any sports arena, food and drinks include the standard burger, fries, hot dog, and chicken fingers variety.
-However, BB&T center adds to this with specialty items scattered throughout the arena.
+As with any sports arena, food and drinks include the standards of burgers, fries, hot dogs, and chicken fingers.
+However, the 2015-2016 season has seen a complete renovation of the food offerings at the BB&T Center, adding specialty items scattered throughout the arena.

-Pricing is higher than you would pay at a restaurant or store, much like it is at most stadiums, so it won't come as a shock to most sports fans.
-Additionally, the bottomless soda that comes in a collectible cup is a must have for large families who don't mind sharing a drink and running down to refill it throughout the evening.
+However, a buffalo chicken cheesesteak, while amazing and delicious, will cost you $15, not including a drink or side of fries.
+Pricing is higher than you would pay at a restaurant or store, but that won't come as a shock to most sports fans.
+The bottomless soda that comes in a collectible cup for $11 is a must have for large families who don't mind sharing a drink and running down to refill it throughout the evening.

-The second factor is the visiting fans.
+The second factor to a game day experience is the visiting fans.
 South Florida is a haven for Canadian snowbirds who come down for the winter.
 While here, they pack the BB&T Center whenever the Jets, Canucks, Canadiens, Flames, Maple Leafs, Senators, or Oilers come to town, creating a near-home arena effect for the visitors.
-Similar crowds arrive for Sabres, Rangers, and Flyers games.
+Similar crowds arrive for Bruins, Rangers, and Flyers games, making for a unique atmosphere.

-The BB&T center is situated in a great area of South Florida.
+The BB&T Center is situated in a great area of South Florida.
 Nestled literally on the edge of the Everglades, the other side of the arena is bordered by Sawgrass Mills Mall, full of shopping and eating options.
-Several nice neighborhoods surround the area, with homes always looking well manicured and roads remaining clean and clear.
-The people are friendly and welcoming, and that's certainly more than many other stadiums can say.
+Several nice neighborhoods also surround the area, with homes always looking well manicured and roads remaining clean and clear.
+The people are friendly and welcoming.

-For fans, it is almost as loaded of a question as asking about the atmosphere.
 Having to deal with many of the aforementioned issues, fans in South Florida are among the worst when it comes to being fair-weather fans.
 However, the Panthers are unique as they have a small but extremely passionate fan base and group of season ticket holders that buy into the team wholeheartedly.
 They buy every new jersey, every new gimmick the team comes out with (beware of the cow bells from the late 2000's PR push), and they scream as loud as anyone in the league, when they show up.
+The recent influx of talent and subsequent winning streaks has also begun to re-attract some of the fans who had begun to lose the faith and interest in the Panthers.

-When it comes to giveaways, the Panthers aren't exactly liberal with their freebies.
-Opening night came with a free calendar magnet...how exciting!
 Throughout the game, there are entertaining games played by fans and the in-arena host Andrea Ocampo (a fantastically talented young woman with a fresh and energetic personality) gives away prize packs or tickets to an upcoming concert.
-The team did away with their cheerleader-esque "Ice Dancers" after the 2013-2014 season, but fans are split on whether or not it was a loss or a blessing (many watchers of their dances would be overheard commenting on their lack of coordination and synchronicity).

 Opened in 1998, the glitzy BankAtlantic Center is the home of the NHL Florida Panthers.
 When the Panthers departed from their original home, the old Miami Arena in downtown Miami, they wanted to place with a more central geographic footprint in the massive Dade/Broward market, so their new digs were built near the more upscale communities of Sunrise and Plantation.
 Being in a non-traditional hockey market, with salubrious warm weather and the lack of a natural fan base, have posed challenges.
 Yet the Panthers soldier on.